PerfAI-Inc/PerfAI-Action/README.md

 # PerfAI

-PerfAI is a new kind of a active performance platform.
-It supports all kinds of APIs including public, private, mobile, & web.

-Deliver High-Performance APIs and achieve 3x engagement and upsell.
+PerfAI is an innovative active performance platform that supports a wide range of APIs, including public, private, mobile, and web APIs.
+By leveraging PerfAI, you can deliver high-performance APIs, resulting in reduced churn, 3x higher user engagement, and increased upsell opportunities..

-##

 ## How PerfAI Works

+PerfAI is built on four fundamental principles:

-**No Engineering Required** - No code and no data is required.
-PerfAI automatically learns your API and creates its own data.
+1. No Engineering Effort Required: PerfAI eliminates the need for coding or data input.
+It autonomously learns your entire API and generates its own data.

-**Performance Top 10** - PerfAI creates a custom performance plan for your APIs based on industry's first performance top 10 list.
+2. Performance Top 10 Coverage: Save valuable time by avoiding the laborious task of creating a performance plan.
+PerfAI develops a comprehensive and tailored performance plan based on the industry's first performance top-10 list.

-**Simplified Scoring** - No complex graphs or CSV files to deal with.
-Instead get a simplified score for your entire API.
+3. Simplified Scoring & Reporting: Say goodbye to complex graphs and CSV files.
+PerfAI provides a simplified score for your entire API, along with a list of underperforming endpoints.

-**Active Performance** - PerfAI is delivered as a GitHub Action.
-It enables shift-left and continuous performance validation.
+4. Active Performance: Delivered as a GitHub Action, PerfAI facilitates shift-left and continuous performance validation.
+It actively identifies poorly performing critical paths as your developers write and update code.

-##

-# How to guide
+# Let's get started

 See [action.yml](action.yml)